-And fourth, because I’d caught glimpses of Chaulisan and Franco pumping their fists, jumping around in excitement, and shouting “Super Jew,” as I chugged through the timed mile during cadet competitions.
+And fifth, because I’d caught glimpses of Chaulisan and Franco pumping their fists, jumping around in excitement, and shouting “Super Jew” as I chugged through the timed mile during cadet competitions.

 Our team average was 5:40.
 My best time was 5:12 and I paid for it.
 Most of our opponents averaged between seven and eight minutes.

 The mile was one of seven events at the National Cadet Competition back in the 80s, when it was held at the U.S. Air Force Air University in Montgomery, Ala.
 The other six were standard drill, innovative drill, inspection, volleyball, written exam, and panel quiz.

 The two drill events lasted about five minutes each and were comprised of hundreds of precision marching maneuvers.
 They had to be remembered and executed simultaneously by each member of our Marching 12, while maintaining perfect “guide and cover.”
 That’s military parlance for being perfectly aligned with the other marchers around you so that each row in a formation looks like a single person from the side.